 Unfortunately, most people don't consume enough omega-3 fatty acids through their diet.

 That’s why I recommend people supplement with krill oil, a special kind of fish oil that contains the essential omega-3 fatty acids.
 I take this one.
+You can get it here or here.
 I don’t feel as well when I stop taking it.
 I actually notice the difference.

 I previously wrote about the importance of omega-3 fatty acids in-depth here.